-Sample Answer 1: (It is mostly a negative trend)
+Sample Answer 3: [It is a negative development]

-Furthermore, the consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals.
-They are harmful to our health and people are purchasing those items at a higher price.
+Furthermore, consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals and preservatives.
+They are harmful to our health, and people are purchasing those items at higher prices.
 Importers cannot ensure the freshness and proper nutrition of imported food.
 Local sellers also preserve them for several days.
-This makes it less nutritious and less fresh than the locally produced fruits and vegetables.
+This makes it less nutritious and less fresh than locally produced fruits and vegetables.

-In conclusion, I personally believe that transporting food over a long distance is undesirable and have more negative consequences that the positive ones.
-It threatens our local farmers and chemically preserved fruits and vegetables that are being imported is not a healthy choice at all.
+In conclusion, I believe that transporting food over a long distance is undesirable and has more negative consequences than positive ones.
+It threatens our local farmers, and on top of that, chemically-preserved fruits and vegetables that are being imported are not a healthy choice at all.